jules-party/rhythmbox-lyricfinder/README.md

 ## MODULES TO INSTALL ##
-Easiest method to do this is to run `pip install -r requirements.txt`
+Easiest method to do this is to run `pip install -r requirements.txt` But if your really lazy, just run the `install.sh` file
 <p>But if you want to install these modules manually:</p>

 - lyricsgenius